Cash Flow Analysis: Definition, Importance, and How to Perform It in Minutes

 - Cash flow from investing activities: This category focuses on investing activities, such as capital expenditures (for SaaS companies, this could be computers and office upgrades), corporate investments in stocks, bonds, etc., and research and development.

 - Cash flow from operating activities: This category breaks net income down into operating activities.
-Line items would be changes in any net cash flow from operations, including liabilities and operating assets (like accounts payable and accounts receivable), depreciation of property and equipment, and any income taxes.
+Line items would be changes in any net cash flow from operations, including liabilities and operating assets (like accounts payable and accounts receivable), depreciation of property and equipment, and any income taxes or tax provisions.

 Technically speaking, there are two ways you could analyze your cash flow after categorizing your activities.
 But the direct method is mainly for less mature small businesses that use simpler cash-basis accounting.